ignacio-rh/ignacio-rh.github.io/_publications/2022-08-01-edcc_ipv_peru.md

 permalink: /publication/2022-08-01-edcc_ipv_peru
 excerpt: 'Using variation in job loss for different occupations in Perú, we find households with worse employment shocks experienced important decreases in income and increases in intimate partner violence during the COVID-19 pandemic.
 We document these households also had worse mental health outcomes during this time.'
 date: 2022-08-01
-venue: 'Economic Development and Cultural Change.
-[Working Paper Version](https://ignacio-rh.github.io/files/edcc_ipv_peru.pdf)'
+venue: 'Economic Development and Cultural Change'
 paperurl: 'https://ignacio-rh.github.io/files/edcc_ipv_peru.pdf'
 ---